-It was a tough 9 months, but I kept up with my family and had a good time doing it.
+It was a tough nine months, but I kept up with my family and had a good time doing it.
 It was my most physically capable pregnancy by far.
-I didn’t have a lot of control over the pace of my life at that point, but I know Pure Barre really helped me keep up.
+I didn’t have much control over my life’s pace at that point, but I know Pure Barre helped me keep up.

 I stopped taking Pure Barre classes at 36 weeks pregnant.
-My stomach muscles seemed to be separating and I didn’t want to do any damage.
-I was also exhausted at that point I wanted to sleep and rest.
-However, there were other Pure Barre regulars who let me know they took classes until just days before delivering a baby.
+My stomach muscles seemed to be separating, and I didn’t want to do any damage.
+I was also exhausted by that time.
+I wanted to sleep and rest.
+However, other Pure Barre regulars let me know they took classes just days before delivering a baby.

 When delivering my baby, a nurse and one of the doctors commented on my abdominal strength.
-I pushed the baby out in record time, although it might just be that it was the 3rd child.
+I pushed the baby out in record time, although it might just be the 3rd child.

 Pure Bare helped me stay in amazing shape (for a pregnant person) and let me keep up with my crew.